1. Academic Validation

 Abstract

-Some l-arginyl Dipeptides were recently identified as salt taste enhancers, thus opening the possibility to reduce dietary sodium uptake without compromising palatability.
+Some l-arginyl dipeptides were recently identified as salt taste enhancers, thus opening the possibility to reduce dietary sodium uptake without compromising palatability.
 A screening of 15 basidiomycete fungi resulted in the identification of 5 species secreting a high peptidolytic activity (>3 kAU/mL; azocasein assay).
-PFP-LC-MS/MS and HILIC-MS/MS confirmed that l-arginyl Dipeptides were liberated when casein or lysozyme served as substrate.
-Much higher yields of Dipeptides (42-75 μmol/g substrate) were released from lysozyme than from casein.
+PFP-LC-MS/MS and HILIC-MS/MS confirmed that l-arginyl dipeptides were liberated when casein or lysozyme served as substrate.
+Much higher yields of dipeptides (42-75 μmol/g substrate) were released from lysozyme than from casein.
 The lysozyme hydrolysate generated by the complex set of peptidases of Trametes versicolor showed the highest l-arginyl dipeptide yields and a significant salt taste enhancing effect in a model cheese matrix and in a curd cheese.
 With a broad spectrum of novel specific and nonspecific peptidases active in the slightly acidic pH range, T. versicolor might be a suitable Enzyme source for low-salt dairy products.

 Keywords